On Martha's Vineyard, tribal elders work to restore land to its pre-colonial state

 "Not only do you take the nutrient-dense, wild foods away from the people, you change their complete culture," she said, "because food and the land are the two major, essential components of the culture."

 This kind of work, to the Vanderhoops, is best accomplished collectively.
-The couple is teaching traditional land restoration practices to kids who come for summer camp each July.
+The couple is teaching traditional land restoration practices to children who come for summer camp each July.

 "Sadly, there are a lot of factors, institutions, that keep Wampanoag people from this land, from stewarding the land," said one camp counselor, Tysonnae Aiguier-Bolling, 26, an Aquinnah Wampanoag tribe member and David's niece.
 "So the fact that they're able to do that and teach more people – they're not only doing it for themselves – I think it's amazing."